Maya Antoine

-Maya Aliyah Antoine (born August 8, 2001) is a Canadian professional soccer player who plays as a center back for IFK Norrköping of the Damallsvenskan.
-She played college soccer for the Vanderbilt Commodores and has represented Canada at various youth levels.
+Maya Aliyah Antoine (born August 8, 2001) is a Canadian professional soccer player who plays as a center back for Italian Serie A club AS Roma.
+She played college soccer for the Vanderbilt Commodores before starting her professional career for IFK Norrköping in the Swedish Damallsvenskan.
+She has represented Canada at various youth levels.

 Early life

 Antoine was born in Toronto, Ontario, to parents Gerard Antoine and Jennifer Munro-Antoine.
 She grew up in the nearby city of Vaughan, where she attended the local high school.
 Antoine played youth soccer for Vaughan SC and the Ontario Super REX program.

 College career

 In 2019, Antoine moved to the United States and began playing college soccer with the Vanderbilt Commodores.
 She played in 10 games as a freshman before going down with an injury that also kept her out of international action.
 Antoine returned to the field in September 2020 and made her first collegiate start on September 27, in a game against Tennessee.
 She soon became a mainstay on the Commodores squad and started every single match for the next three seasons, including in Vanderbilt's 2022 NCAA Tournament campaign.

 Antoine was able to play a fifth year in 2023, taking advantage of her extra season of NCAA eligibility from the COVID-19 pandemic.
 She played the season as a team captain and was named to the 2023 Mac Hermann Trophy watchlist.
 Antoine finished her college career with one SEC first team and two second team honors.
 She also was named to the All-Region first team and third team in separate years.